krsk29/ML-pipeline-Co2/README.md

 ## Airflow Set-up
-Integration of Apache Airflow into our ML-Pipeline-Co2 project to enhance the automation, scheduling, and monitoring of our data pipeline workflows.
+Integration of Apache Airflow to enhance the automation, scheduling, and monitoring of pipeline workflows.

 ### 1. Installation
 - Installed Apache Airflow within the project's virtual environment to maintain an isolated setup.